tobbik/lua-t/docs/T.Test.rst

   - if they have the same reference
   - if they have the same scalar value
   - if they have an __eq metamethod and return that result
-  - if thay are tables and table length is equal, recursively compare them and their subtables
+  - if they are tables and table length is equal, recursively compare them and their sub-tables

 Class Metamembers